 Before and After Content

-If Both (Dynamic) or Calendar is selected as the View Format, a second large text box titled “Dynamic Content” will appear below the After Content box.
+If Both (Dynamic) or Calendar is selected as the View Format, a second large text box titled "Dynamic Content" will appear below the After Content box.
 The Dynamic Content box can use all the same shortcodes and conditional statements that the Content box uses.
-This box is for the detailed single entry page which will not be repeated.
+This box is for the detailed single entry page.